-10.1 Standard Oxs\Ext Child Classes
+Awaiting Construction.
+10.1 Standard Oxs_Ext Child Classes

-An OXS simulation is built as a collection of Oxs\Ext (OXS Extension) objects.
-These are specified via Specify blocks in the input MIF 2.0 file (Sec.
+An OXS simulation is built as a collection of Oxs_Ext (OXS Extension) objects.
+These are defined via Specify blocks in the input MIF 2.0 file (Sec.
 18.1.2).
+The reader will find the sample file presented in Fig. 5 of that section to be a helpful adjuct to the material presented below.

-This section describes the Oxs\Ext classes available in the standard OOMMF distribution, including documentation of their Specify block initialization strings.
-Standard Oxs\Ext objects can be identified by the Oxs\ prefix in their names.
-Additional Oxs\Ext objects may be available on your system.
+This section describes the Oxs_Ext classes available in the standard OOMMF distribution, including documentation of their Specify block initialization strings.
+Standard Oxs_Ext objects can be identified by the Oxs prefix in their names.
+Additional Oxs_Ext objects may be available on your system.
 Check local documentation for details.

-The discussion below organizes Oxs\Ext objects into 6 categories: regions, meshes, energies, evolvers, drivers, and field initializers.
+For presentation purposes, the Oxs_Ext classes are organized into 6 categories: regions, meshes, energies, evolvers, drivers, and field initializers.